- Designing public spaces using Minecraft brings refugees and local communities...

 UN-Habitat presents guide on addressing human settlements in National Adaptation Plans at NAP Expo 2019

-Songdo, Republic of South Korea 10 April 2019— UN-Habitat is using the ongoing National Adaptation Plans (NAP) Expo in South Kora to promote a new guide it has developed.
+Songdo, Republic of South Korea 10 April 2019— UN-Habitat is using the ongoing National Adaptation Plans (NAP) Expo in South Korea to promote a new guide it has developed.

 The NAP Expo format provides the opportunity for UN-Habitat to present its newest guide on Addressing Urban and Human Settlement Issues in National Adaptation Plans and to gauge interest in and respond to country requests on strengthening human settlement components in their National Adaptation Planning process.